bit-docs/bit-docs/README.md

 ## High-Level Overview

-Fundamentally, the `bit-docs` tool (this repo) orchestrates "finder" plugins that help "suck in" raw data and "generator" plugins that help "spit out" structured documents from that data.
-The `bit-docs` tool sits happily between such plugins.
+The `bit-docs` tool (this repo) orchestrates "finder" plugins that slurp in raw data with "processor" and "generator" plugins that spit out structured documents from that data.
+The `bit-docs` tool sits happily between such plugins, automating their install and cooperation.

-Depending on what plugins are used, input may be in the form of inline code comments, markdown files, or anything else you could imagine; output may be in the form of HTML, or any other format.
+Depending on the plugins used, input may be in the form of inline code comments, markdown files, or anything else you could imagine; output may be in the form of HTML, or any other format.

-You could write "finder" and "generator" plugins for the `bit-docs` tool to orchestrate that are geared towards static site generation (such as a blog or generic website), but `bit-docs` is particularly useful for generating documention websites from your code projects.
+You could write "finder" and "generator" plugins for the `bit-docs` tool geared towards static site generation for a blog or generic website, but `bit-docs` is particularly useful for generating documention websites from and for code projects.

 ### Projects currently using bit-docs